gibil5/openhealth/readme.md

 Odoo is designed to be easily extended by the addition of custom modules that replicate the Business Logic of a company.
 It also provides a high level of configuration.

+Odoo's data is available from the outside for external analysis or integration with expert tools.
+The model Api is available over XML-RPC.
+JSON is used for data encapsulation.

-All data can be exported to Excel.
+All data can be exported to the Excel format.
 Reporting is generated in the PDF format.

 I have developed this module for a highly specialized Medical Clinic in Lima.
 It inherits a high-end third-party Medical module.